zhouyan/vSMC/README.md

 C++11 language features are optional.

 In particular, the library use the `<functional>` and `<random>` headers, which are parts of the C++11 standard libraries.
-Equivalences can be found in [Boost][Boost].
-By default the library will use the [Boost][Boost] library as C++11 implementations are not mature at the time writing.
-But if the C++ implementation has them correctly implemented, the standard headers can also be used by defining suitable macros (see reference manual for details).

-Note that this library is only tested with [Boost][Boost] 1.49 or later.
-Also not all C++11 implementations of `<functional>` and `<random>` work properly even they are present.
+Equivalences can be found in recent versions of [Boost][Boost].
+The library does its best to detect a usable C++11 solution and falls back to [Boost][Boost] if it fails to do so.
+This behavior can be changed explicitly through configuration macros.

 # Compiler support